Guideline for applications for authorisation of clinical trials of medicinal products in humans

 - the written patient information/ power of attorney cf. section 10

-- documentation on the medicinal products (including placebo) if this is not already in the hands of the Danish Health and Medicines Authority, such as the Investigator's Brochure (section 7) and the Investigational Medicinal Product Dossier (cf. CT 1)
+- documentation on the medicinal products (including placebo) if this is not already in the hands of the Danish Medicines Agency, such as the Investigator's Brochure (section 7) and the Investigational Medicinal Product Dossier (cf. CT 1)

 - a copy of the letter of notification sent to the manufacturer pursuant to the Danish Medicines Act section 88, cf. section 3